ZeeCoder/container-query/docs/getting-started.md

 This solution consists of a PostCSS plugin and a JS (`Container`) class.

-> PostCSS plugin → Metadata → Runtime
+> PostCSS → Metadata → Runtime

 The plugin analyses your CSS and extracts all container query related data, producing a metadata JSON file.